Yael Arad: Olympic Movement

 Since 2012, Arad is a member of the Marketing Commission and the Digital & Technology Commission at the International Olympic Committee.
 In 2013, she became a board member of the Olympic Committee of Israel and Chairwomen of its Sports Commission.
 In 2021, she was appointed to President of the Olympic Committee of Israel making her the first woman and first Olympic medalist to hold the position.
 She became a member of the International Olympic Committee in 2023.

 Personal life

 Arad was married to Lior Kahane (son of Israeli basketball coach Rani Kahane) and she has two children.

 Her book

 Arad's autobiography called First (Rishona in Hebrew) was released in 2018.

 Awards and honors

 Arad has won 24 medals during her sporting career in Level A tournaments, including 7 gold medals, 8 silver medals and 9 bronze medals.

 In 2004, Arad was chosen to be one of the torchbearers at the Torch-lighting Ceremony (Israel) on Mount Herzl.

 In 2018, Arad was awarded the title to "The Athlete of 70'" from the Ministry of Culture and Sport (Israel), marking the 70th anniversary of the founding of Israel.

+In 2025, she was awarded the Chairperson’s Award of Excellence from the International Jewish Sports Hall of Fame.

+In June 2026, Arad was awarded the Chaim Herzog Presidential Award for Unique Contribution to the State of Israel.